readthedocs/blog/securing-build-processes.rst

 Under the new system,
 we provision a unique container for each build.
-All build steps that depend on executing code (pip, Sphinx), run inside that container.
+All build steps that depend on executing code (pip, Sphinx), run inside that container as individual commands, triggered from the host build server.
-The container has 10 minutes to complete it's build step, and we kill it from the host machine after this if it hasn't completed.
+The container has 10 minutes to complete these build commands before we time out the build and kill the container system.
-There is a shared filesystem that only contains the project checkout and artifact directories, and no access to any other build server files.
+A filesystem is shared from the host build server, which only contains the project checkout and artifact directories.
+The container has no other access to the build server filesystem.

-Our build servers are firewalled from our application and database servers, so they have no ability to connect to them.
+Our host build servers are firewalled from our application and database servers, so they have no ability to connect to them.
 Communication is done over a task queue on a dedicated server.
 To start a build,
-the web servers put a build task in the queue which is read by the build server.
+the web servers put a build task in a queue which is read by the build servers.
+The host build servers manage the container creation, command execution inside the container, and the reporting of command and command return via our API.
 When a build is finished,
 a task is inserted into the queue, and web servers pull documentation from the build server to be served.
-This communication with the task queue happens outside of the container.
+All communication with the task queue and API happens outside of the container, with the container strictly acting as a mechanism for command execution.

 Breaking out of this system requires a privilege escalation attack, and the ability to break out of the container in order to access the outer build system.
-ALl of these measures are required because our system runs user code.
+All of these measures are required because our system runs user code.
 To properly fix this situation, we are working to remove arbitrary execution form our stack entirely.